Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ![EngineMasterSwitches](../../../img/pilot_engine_master_switches.jpg)

-A pair of two position lever lock switches, separated by a guard to alleviate erroneous command of the wrong switch, connects electrical power to the engine boost and transfer pumps for the respective engine when placed in the ON (forward) position.
+A pair of two position lever lock switches (4), separated by a guard to alleviate erroneous command of the wrong switch, connects electrical power to the engine boost and transfer pumps for the respective engine when placed in the ON (forward) position.
 The connection to electrical power is external if the